What is the difference between lossy and lossless compression?

 JPEG 2000 can achieve a compression ratio of 20:1 which is similar to MrSID and ECW format.

-LizardTech’s proprietary MrSID (Multiresolution Seamless Image Database) format is commonly used for orthoimages in need of compression.
+We commonly use LizardTech’s proprietary MrSID (Multiresolution Seamless Image Database) for orthoimages and basemaps.
 MrSID images have an extension of SID and are accompanied with a world file with the file extension SDW.

 MrSIDs have impressive compression ratios.
 Color images can be compressed at a ratio of over 20:1.
 LizardTech’s GeoExpress is the software package capable of reading and writing MrSID format.